 - Detail-oriented and highly organized

-Any plan for how to get into law school will also involve obtaining a bachelor degree from an accredited college.
+Any plan for how to get into this field will also involve obtaining a bachelor’s degree from an accredited college.
 Some universities offer a pre-law major, but additional bachelor options include history, philosophy, English, business, and political science.

 Prospective lawyers will usually start the application process in the last year of their undergraduate studies.
 Each law school will review college courses and extracurricular activities, but the two key metrics admissions staff members look at are GPA and LSAT score.
 The Law School Admission Council gives the LSAT, a standardized test used to evaluate a person’s readiness for law school.
 The top ten law schools in the country have a median LSAT score of 165, but a score over 160 is considered very good.
 The LSAT can be taken multiple times with the best score submitted to law schools.